Lafolie/Final-Minecraft/README.md

 FMC Core can utilise, but works without the following mods:
 * ModMenu

-## Final Minecfraft
+## Final Minecraft

 The Final Minecraft project aims to add Final Fantasy inspired content to Minecraft.

-Other mods in the FMC mod set include:
+Mods in the FMC mod set include:

+* FMC Core *- add elemental aspects to mobs and equipment.
+Required by other FMC mods*
-* FMC Crystals
+* FMC Crystals *- add crystal items and blocks to your world*

 ## Developers